suvadityamuk/conjure/README.md

 ## Contributing

-Please feel free to refer to #1 to contribute to this project.
+Please feel free to refer to [the Feature List](https://github.com/suvadityamuk/conjure/issues/1) to contribute to this project.
 We welcome all kinds of contributions, such as improving the docs or adding more models and coverage.

 ## License